libp2p/specs/gossipsub/README.md

 - If the size of its active list is less than `A`, it accepts the join, adds P to its active list and sends to it `NEIGHBOR` message.
-- If the RTT to P is smaller by some factor alpha (design parameter, set to 2 in [3]) than any of its near nodes then it evicts a near node by sending a `DISCONNECT` message and accepts P as a near neighbor.
+- If the RTT to P is smaller by some factor alpha (design parameter, set to 2 in [3]) than any of its near nodes then it evicts a near neighbor if it has enough active links by sending a `DISCONNECT`  message and accepts P as a near neighbor.
 - If the TTL of the request is 0, then it  accepts the P as a new random neighbor.

 When Q accepts P as a new neighbor, it also sends a `FORWARDJOIN`